karmaniverous/stan-cli/docs-src/getting-started.md

 - Use `-q` for sequential execution (preserves `-s` order).
 - Use `-c` to include outputs inside archives and remove them from disk (combine mode).

-## 5) Use the bootloader prompt (for chat clients)
+## 5) Set up the assistant (TypingMind — recommended)

-STAN ships a small “bootloader” system prompt that reliably loads your attached system prompt from archives:
+STAN depends on the presence of its bootloader system prompt to load `.stan/system/stan.system.md` from your attached archives.
+While it can be used in the GPT web app, the most reliable setup is a dedicated client with the bootloader preinstalled.

 - Bootloader prompt (source): [.stan/system/stan.bootloader.md](https://github.com/karmaniverous/stan-cli/blob/main/.stan/system/stan.bootloader.md)

-How to use with a third‑party client (TypingMind example):

-1. Create a custom agent and paste the entire bootloader into the agent’s System Prompt.
-2. Model: GPT‑5 (or your preferred GPT‑like model); set “High” reasoning effort and max_output_tokens to 32,000 if available.
+TypingMind one‑click setup (recommended; requires an OpenAI API key with GPT‑5 access):

+1. Import the STAN GPT agent (bootloader included) using [this link](https://www.typingmind.com/characters/c-01K5X5RVA4N1DWBQWWJBYDNX2W)
-3. Start a fresh chat with this agent each time you attach a new archive set.
+2. In TypingMind, start a fresh chat with this agent whenever you attach a new archive set.
+Use GPT‑5 with “High” reasoning if available (this is built into the agent linked above)
-4. Attach the latest `.stan/output/archive.tar` (and `archive.diff.tar` if present).
+3. Attach the latest `.stan/output/archive.tar` (and `archive.diff.tar` if present).
 The bootloader will locate and load `.stan/system/stan.system.md` from the archive automatically.
-5. Begin the discussion (e.g., “Here are my archives; please review the plan in `.stan/system/stan.todo.md` and propose next steps.”).
+4. Begin the discussion (e.g., “Here are my archives; please review the plan in `.stan/system/stan.todo.md` and propose next steps.”).

-Notes:

-- The bootloader performs an integrity‑first tar read and refuses to proceed if `.stan/system/stan.system.md` cannot be found.
-Attachments are the source of truth.
-- If you paste a previous handoff block, STAN uses it as input (does not generate a new handoff unless you explicitly ask).
+Other clients

+- If you prefer another client, ensure its system prompt contains the entire bootloader.
+You can copy it from the source link above.
+- It is possible to run STAN in the GPT web application, but it’s not recommended because the bootloader must be present for reliable operation.
+If you wish to try, add the bootloader to the project instructions of a GPT project.

+### Guardrails & limits

+- Keep attached archives small (ideally under ~600k) to get many turns per thread.
+When you run out of context, say `handoff`; paste the handoff at the top of a new thread along with your latest full archive.
+- In subsequent turns within the same thread, attach only the diff archive (`archive.diff.tar`), not the full archive.
+- When editing Markdown that contains embedded code blocks, assistants can sometimes mangle code fence nesting.
+If that happens, back up and remind the assistant to follow its fence‑hygiene rules (outer fence must be one backtick longer than any inner fence).
+- Sometimes an assistant will produce an invalid diff patch (e.g., wrapped in `*** Begin/End Patch ***`), especially with very large archives (>800k).
+Back up and remind the assistant to provide a plain, valid unified diff (git‑style headers, no wrappers).
+- A total uploaded artifact load much over ~900k can exhaust a thread’s budget.
+Use facets to present a partial view, and consider splitting your project into multiple repos before you reach this limit.

 ## 6) Quick checklist